ajtroxell/wp-magnific/README.md

 #WP Magnific

 Makes usage of Magnific-Popup in Wordpress simple.
-Any images linked to larger versions, as well as galleries automatically open in Magnific-Popup.
-Even supports captions by default.
+Provides caption support and custom styles.

 ##Changelog
+###1.1.0
+- Created admin page and added support for custom styles to override Magnific Popup defaults.

 ###1.0.0
 - Initial commit and release.